shahankit/custom-graphiql/README.md

 ### Features

 * Generates stub mutation by scanning you schema.
-* Save your queries to browser localStorage so that they can be replayed later.
 * Share current query using Get or Set query button.

 ### Usage